 A Phoenix realtor/broker being sued by her client was asked this during a recent deposition.
-What is the purpose of a termite report ?
-The agent with over 16 years experience was caught off guard and could not muster an adequate response.
+What is the purpose of a termite report?
+The agent with over 16 years of experience was caught off guard and could not muster an adequate response.
 I think it is to tell if the home has termites!?

 The purpose of a termite report in a real estate transaction is to convey information to the buyer, so they can make the right buying decision.
 Designed to protect the consumer, the State of Arizona has enacted specific Statutes along with rules and regulations dictating what information should be included on a termite report.
 One of the top violations investigated by the State of Arizona is the failure to properly complete a termite report.